 - Sensory awareness (related to communication and swallowing)

-Speech-language pathology services available in Mora, Hinckley and Pine City.
+Speech-language pathology services are available in Mora, Hinckley and Pine City.
 To learn more, call Rehabilitation Services at 320.225.3356.
+A referral may be required for speech-language pathology services, please check with your primary care provider and your insurance carrier.